microsoft/Trieste/samples/verona/readme.md

 # Todo

+"empty" blocks
+- in `structure`, add a `None` if the last entry in a block isn't an expr?
+- in wf, blocks should be non-empty

 autocreate ignores field initializers if there's already a `create` method. this seems wrong.

+dispatch
+- static vs dynamic
+- arity
+- no static type based overloading
+- `::name` as a scoped name, meaning lookup only, no lookdown phase

+- implementing `ref` functions
 - free variables in object literals
 - mixins
 - match